qil008/Drowning-Detection/yolo-detection/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

 The dataset includes 12365 images.
-Swimming-and-Drowning-Detection are annotated in YOLOv8 format.
+Swimming-and-Drowning-Detection are annotated in YOLO v5 PyTorch format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)